 Contents

-webinar image
+On-demand webinar

 A multilayer PCB has more than two layers in its stack-up.
 Stack-up is one of the most important aspects of your design.
 It describes how layers are arranged in a multilayer board.
-An accurately stacked board will reduce electromagnetic emissions, and crosstalk, and improve signal integrity.
+An accurately stacked board will reduce electromagnetic emissions and crosstalk and improve signal integrity.

 What is a PCB stack-up?